xd009642/tarpaulin/README.md

 builds.
 If you want an earlier version of tarpaulin, look at the script to see what you need to implement and adjust accordingly or use `cargo install cargo-tarpaulin` and specify the version in the arguments.

+For codecov.io you'll need to export CODECOV_TOKEN are instructions on this in the settings of your codecov project.

 ```text
 language: rust